ibis-hdl/compiler/Readme.md

 ### Others

-- find a project name, project vhdl is named EDA and the app ibis.
-Get a logo, e.g. ibis as mascot with assets sub directories.
+- Get a logo, e.g. ibis as mascot with assets sub directories.

-- organize convenience scripts into sub dir - or write a doc how use it on command line for use with copy&paste (best approach IMO).

 ### Boost.Test